motion-kit/motion-kit/README.md

 *The RubyMotion layout and styling gem.*

-1. Non-polluting
-2. Simple, easy to remember syntax
-3. ProMotion/RMQ/SugarCube-compatible
-4. Styles and layouts are compiled
-5. Crossplatform compatibility: iOS, OSX
+1. Crossplatform compatibility: iOS, OSX
+2. Simple, easy to learn DSL
-6. Crossframework compatibility:
+3. Crossframework compatibility:
    - [UIKit][readmore-uikit]
    - [ApplicationKit][readmore-applicationkit]
-   - [Joybox][readmore-joybox]
+   - [AutoLayout][readmore-autolayout]
-   - [SpriteKit][readmore-spritekit]
+   - [Frame geometry][readmore-frames]
    - [CoreAnimation][readmore-coreanimation]
    - [NSMenu/NSMenuItem][readmore-nsmenu]
+   - [Joybox][readmore-joybox] *TODO*
+   - [SpriteKit][readmore-spritekit] *TODO*
+4. Non-polluting
+5. ProMotion/RMQ/SugarCube-compatible (kind of goes hand-in-hand with non-polluting)
+6. Styles and layouts are "just code" (not hash-based like in Teacup)
 7. Written by [the authors][authors] of [ProMotion][] and [Teacup][]

 [authors]: CONTRIBUTORS.md